How many times have you seen someone do something incredibly stupid, even risking their life? What a turkey!

 For decades Charles Perrow’s Normal Accident Theory posits that we can expect accidents from complex systems–they are inevitable.
 Enter High Reliability Management in Process Industries: Sustained by Human Factors, which suggests that accidents are NOT inevitable and management systems can be put in place to adequately manage even the most complex system of systems.
 Moreover, we now know that many disasters failures such as an airliner crash are of the function of many smaller issues happening concurrently.

-This lead us to develop four major solutions for better safety in Critical Infrastructure sectors.
+This led us to develop four major solutions for better safety in Critical Infrastructure sectors.

 This solution set enables organization of all sizes (public and private) to meet their high performance, high reliability goals while maintaining a sate workplace across their ecosystems.
 Also check out our book, Implementing a Culture of Safety: A Roadmap for Performance Based Compliance and perform your own Self-Assessment of your organization’s ecosystem Culture of Safety Maturity.